 Alumni Memorial Scholarship Games

-The Alumni Memorial Scholarship Games Event will feature:
+The Alumni Memorial Scholarship Games Event will feature the following games:

 Schedules Available Online!

 Check out www.rcs.edu.
 Once there, click on Athletics in the left column.
 You will find updated schedules for all MS and HS athletic teams, starting dates and information about Winter and Spring sports and return times and directions to all events.
 Also, please check out the scores and read the headlines about our athletic teams.

 Each middle school and high school athlete must have a current physical, with a physical form on file in the Athletic Office, before he or she can try out for any school team throughout the year.
 A new form must be filled out each school year.
 Please plan to do this each July to avoid delayed appointments in the future.

 Dynamitesports.com offers the Student Athlete and College Recruiting Program.
 This site is full of great links and videos surrounding the college recruiting process.
 Specific links to the NCAA Clearinghouse provide up to date information about the new academic requirements that will affect all 2016 grads who wish to play NCAA Div.
 1 and 2.
 Access to Dynamitesports.com can be found through the “files and links” tab on our athletics website.